KUC is doing a new thing!

 Bells of Note on Monday evenings from 7 – 9 pm.

 You can hear these bell choirs not only monthly at KUC, but also throughout the year within Kamloops and the surrounding area.
-Watch this page for up-coming events!
+Here are events until Christmas:

 Some highlights of past years – guest performances with the Kamloops Symphony Orchestra, Thompson Valley Community Orchestra, and Kamloops Choristers.
 We have also performed Christmas Concerts at the Sun Peaks Delta Resort Hotel, various Seniors Residences, I.O.D.E Provincial Conference, and several churches in New Westminster, Surrey, Abbotsford and here in Kamloops.